ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/06-asymptotic-analysis.md

 One could argue that $\Theta(f)$ would be an even better measure, because it gives more information about an algorithm.
 But it is much more difficult to reason about $\Theta(f)$, and therefore we will almost exclusively use the upper bound notation $O(f)$.

-#### Is the lower bound useless?
+So, is the lower bound useless?

-The lower bound is not useless, definitely not.
+-- No, definitely not.
 The main use case for $\Omega$ is when we want to classify *problems*, not algorithms.
 One example is when proving that the lower bound for sorting is $\Omega(n\log n)$ (see section XX).
 But classifying problems is out of scope for this book, so we will not use $\Omega$ much.